 The next session will take place on Zoom in February-March 2023 via the Arab British Centre.

 About my training and the way I teach:

 Years of working with master calligrapher Samir Sayegh first brought me in close relationship to the Kufi scripts.
 I have since spent another decade on what has become my life’s work: deepening my understanding of this tradition and gradually making it accessible.
 As there are no teaching lineages for Kufi, I strictly work from primary sources (historical inscriptions) to reconstruct the system, leaning on scholarly research for context as far as it’s able to go.
 I’m careful to study Kufi on its own terms, without misleading influence from the later tradition of round scripts.

 There is more to Kufi than writing and I approach it as it was meant to be: a spiritual practice that dampens the ego the better to elevate the soul.
 Kufi was designed to reflect into the world the beauty and power of the Sacred.
 Kufi calligraphers were, like cathedral builders, anonymous; they didn’t work for status or acclaim, but to offer up their patient labour and creativity in devotion to something greater than themselves.
 Students are not required to share the same motivations, but to be aware we are working with a culture’s sacred craft and there is a duty of respect there.

 But I also approach it as a living tradition, not the fossilized remains of an ancient art.
 A living tradition is one that is able to grow and evolve.
-To be rooted in the authentic tradition is critically important because it is an inspired one, but the practitioner must be allowed to breathe the life of their own creativity into it.
+To be rooted in the authentic tradition is critically important, but the practitioner must be allowed to breathe the life of their own creativity into it.
 This was always part of Kufi in a way not found in later standardised scripts.
 For this reason my classes demand an extra effort from students, which is to develop their own critical senses to understand how the script can and cannot change, so they can then take their practice forward on their own.